As a business owner operating a small business, you will know how time consuming and stressful it can be to grow during changing times.

 Investing in the right systems and technologies will certainly pay off both short and long term through efficiency and successful growth.

 6. Overvaluing your Business

 As a business owner, exiting or selling your business is personal since you have worked so hard over the years to nurture and build it.
 This emotional attachment often leads to owners overlooking flaws and overvaluing their business.
 Of course, there is no harm of thinking well of your business, unless you wish to improve its profitability or plan to sell it.

 Taking a step back to view your business as a potential buyer would see it will help you succeed in building real value in your business.

 Developing a personalised and achievable exit strategy will help shape your business and maximise the value over the years, allowing you to exit at a time of your choosing.

-CMC Partners specialise in Exit Strategy development and selling businesses.
+CMC Business Advisors specialise in Exit Strategy development and selling businesses.
 We help owners realise the full potential of their business whilst maximising its sale value.
 If you would like an initial conversation or realistic valuation with advice on how to improve it, contact us.

 There is no doubt that 2019 will be an interesting year with challenges created by Brexit but it’s how you respond to these and whether you are in control of them that will determine your success.